-As in most careers I would say obstacles especially when designing things.
+As in most careers I would say perseverance as you will face many obstacles especially when designing things.
 Logical thinking, attention to detail and problem solving abilities are also crucial.

-While salaries vary depending on the type of organization / industry (e.g.: private or government), as well as on the person's qualification and experience - Can you give me a rough indication of what to expect in this career?
+While salaries vary depending on the type of organization/ industry (e.g.: private or government), as well as on the person's qualification and experience - Can you give me a rough indication of what to expect in this career?